 This section emphasizes desperation.

-Being “brought to [his] knees” suggests surrender or exhaustion, while “beg and plead” signals an urgent need for change.
+Being “brought to [his] knees” suggests surrender or exhaustion, while “beg and plead” signals a need for change.

 There’s an overwhelming sense of loss, as if time or fate is working against him.